 7.1 Where there is an interval of time between final testing and commissioning of domestic hot and cold water systems, the systems should be drained dry until put into use.
+This may be impractical and moisture could be retained on pipe internal surfaces leading to the proliferation of harmful microorganisms.
+Alternative procedures would comprise either pressure testing with air or inert gas or leaving systems filled with over-chlorinated water - all subject to risk assessments.
 This will include storage, where provided.
 The design and installation of the system must be such as to facilitate effective draining.
 Further guidance can be found in Part E of this SHTM.